Brotpilot-921/netbox-installer-debian/README.md

 ## Notes <a name = "notes"></a>

-This script is tested under Debian 11 Bulleseye.<br>
+This script is tested under Debian 11 Bulleseye.
-For furthure installation and upgrade instructions, visit https://docs.netbox.dev/en/stable/installation/
+For furthure installation and upgrade instructions, visit https://docs.netbox.dev/en/stable/installation/.

-## Usage <a name = "usage"></a>

-Things, that this script can't do
-- work with absolute file paths

 ## Roadmap <a name = "roadmap"></a>

+Plans currently in development:
+- Configuration of multiple netbox domains

 Plans for future:
-- add support for nginx (currently only apache2)
+- Add support for nginx (currently only apache2)
-- add support for other certificates (currently only self-signed certs)
+- Add support for other certificates (currently only self-signed certs)
-- add more error detection
+- Add more error detection
-- configuration of multiple netbox domains
+- Improving file path handeling